9 Things You Didn't Know About the Rasmussen University Accounting Programs

 5. The Accounting programs provide ways for you to finish faster

 Going to college is a significant investment.
 While there’s no way to just snap your fingers and be on your way with a degree and the know-how that comes with it, Rasmussen University does offer Accounting programs that can be completed fairly quickly.

 For example, let’s say you’re starting with a clean slate with no prior college credits to potentially transfer in.
 In as few as 18 months, you can complete an Accounting Associate’s degree.1 You could stop there, or seamlessly transition into an Accounting Bachelor’s degree completion program that can be finished in as few as another 18 months.1

 It doesn’t take an accounting student to understand that this path has the potential to be shorter than what you might find with a traditional 4 year program.

 Rasmussen University knows not every student follows a straight path from high school to college and then a career—there are twists and turns along the way for many students.
 But those detours can also provide worthwhile practical experience that can prove valuable on your way to a degree.

-Another offering that may appeal to you is the ability to take several of your courses in a fully-online competency-based education (CBE) format.
-CBE courses provide students with additional flexibility in how they learn because the pace is under their control.
+Another aspect you may find appealing is Rasmussen University’s Empowered Learning™ approach to online education.
+These fully online competency-based education (CBE) courses provide additional flexibility in how they learn because the pace is under their control.

-For example, you could opt to take an entire quarter’s worth of English Composition work in a short burst at the beginning of the quarter and free up that time for other work.
-As long as you complete all assignments and assessments by the end of the course term, you can set the terms for when you’ll get things done.
+For example, you could opt to take an entire term’s worth of English Composition work in a short burst at the beginning of the quarter and free up that time for other work.
+As long as you complete all assignments and assessments by the end of the course term and stick to a simple 14-day attendance window, you can set the terms for when you’ll get things done.

 7. Students learn to adhere to generally accepted accounting principles (GAAP)